elbadawyhm-source/deHemmat/README.md

 Weak acid + Weak base titrations have a poorly defined equivalence point on the pH curve.
 These are not suitable for indicator-based titrations and are better analysed potentiometrically (using a pH meter).

-Chapter 3: Standard Solutions and Their Preparation
+3: Standard Solutions and Their Preparation

 3.1 What is a Standard Solution?
 ??
 DEFINITION